Celebrating 75+ Years of Inspiring Lifelong Success!

-Holy Childhood offers comprehensive and therapeutic services to 120 students, ages 5-21 in the School Program.
-Students are transported from 46 different school districts in Monroe and outlying counties.
+Holy Childhood offers comprehensive and therapeutic services to a maximum of 120 students, ages 5-21 in the School Program.
+Students are transported from more than 40 regional school districts from Monroe and the six-county surrounding region.
 Full-day special education instruction is based on each student's Individual Education Plan (IEP).
+Classrooms are 8:1:3 across all grade levels.
 Instruction includes emphasis on literacy, math, science, social, activities of daily living, Work-Based Learning, music, art, adaptive physical education and transition training.

-Referrals are made by school district officials (CSE), parents, medical professionals and other community/school agencies.
+Referrals are made by school district officials (CSE).
 Students must go through an Intake Process which consists of a tour, application, review of records and observations.
 Initial referrals should be made directly to the School Program Director, who works directly with an Intake Committee.

 The School Program works directly with the Helen H. Heller Clinic, which provides and/or contracts for the related service needs of the students.
-Classrooms consist of one teacher, a teaching assistant and two teacher aides for eight students.
 In addition to academics, the curriculum addresses cognitive and language skills, fine motor skills, social/behavioral skills and self-help skills.
 The program focuses on teaching students the skills they will need in order to transition from school to adulthood, helping them to prepare for college, work or other programs.

 Students attend vocational classes within the agency and are able to "intern" at jobs within the agency and out in the community with the assistance of a job coach.
 Individual schedules are developed based on the needs and interests of each student.